EmperorPinguin/Better-Units-and-Natural-Wonders/README.md

 Holy site: +3 Food with a certain Follower Belief;
 Manufactory: +1 Production after discovering Industrialization;
-Pentagon: +15% Strength for Air units, +50% XP gained from combat for Air units
+Pentagon: +15% Strength for Air units, +50% XP gained from combat for Air units Great Prophet: can start an 8-turn Golden Age
+Galleass: can enter Ocean tiles